Coko-Foundation/Kotahi/README.md

 * `xpub-edit`: WYSIWYG editors for use in xpub forms
 * `xpub-fonts`: fonts for use in xpub applications
+* `xpub-journal`: a helper that provides journal config to components
 * `xpub-selectors`: some useful redux selectors
 * `xpub-styleguide`: components for use in react-styleguidist
-* `xpub-ui`: a library of user interface elements for use in PubSweet components.
+* `xpub-ui`: a library of user interface elements for use in PubSweet components
+* `xpub-upload`: a helper function for file uploading

 ## Installing